Return to office plan

 Do I need to return (ever) if my work can be done virtually?

-- As our work progresses into phase three of this project, we will have to develop a future vision for our workplace.
+As our work progresses into phase two and three of this project, we are developing a future vision for our workplace.
+This will be informed by the work being done by our planning team in terms of building a hybrid work environment.

-- This work will help us answer questions on how we want to operate as individuals, teams and organizationally.
+This work will help us answer questions on how we want to operate as individuals, teams and as an organization in the hopes of adopting a flexible work environment where the focus is on a safe and welcoming transition process.

 I am having personal challenges at home, and I am not comfortable sharing.
 How can I express my need to come back to office while protecting my privacy?